Paulelo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 11-directories, reads number of directories in cwd Script 12-newest_files, prints the 10 newest line Script 13-unique, prints words that appears only once in a file
+Script 11-directories, reads number of directories in cwd Script 12-newest_files, prints the 10 newest line Script 13-unique, prints words that appears only once in a file Script 14-findthatword, prints lines that contain root in a file